 The other way in which Livemocha connects you to native speakers is via chat.
 You can do text chat, audio chat, and video chat.
 Livemocha encourages you to chat via their system by providing you with points for using it (more on that below), but given the rough feel of their chat capabilities I often find that we end up taking it out of Livemocha to MSN for text chat and Skype for audio or video chat.
 Despite the issues with Livemocha's own chat features, it stands as an excellent tool for putting you in touch with native speakers of your target language.

 And you might be wondering how it is these people will correct your work for free.
 Like certainother other language websites, they use a deviously clever all-carrot, no-stick point system.
 You get points for studying, but also for teaching, i.e., doing things like correct others' written work.
 After you submit in the writing or speaking sections, you're presented with another learner's work to be corrected in your own language.
-This is ingenious social engineering; right after you've asked a bunch of people to correct you're work, you're presented another's work to correct.
+This is ingenious social engineering; right after you've asked a bunch of people to correct your work, you're presented another's work to correct.
 How can you not?
 You actually can skip it, but I'd bet the skipping rate is pretty low.

 You'll also find that, once you have your established tutors in your target language, you'll be eager to correct any work they send you in a quid pro quo; they're doing a great job for you, so you feel the need to do a great job for them.
 My only gripe, and I suppose it's more of a request for improvement than a gripe, is that I'd like to be able to sort my requests for corrections by the number of times the sender has corrected my work.
 For now, I do it manually by just trying to remember who has been helping me out.